-Adessium focuses on the transition to a sustainable economy and healthy marine ecosystems.
-We have been placing a more substantial emphasis on the Mediterranean Sea in recent years since this is where we see the greatest opportunities to achieve our objective.
-What are the consequences of the corona crisis for this area?
+Adessium focuses on the protection and restoration of valuable marine ecosystems.
+We have been placing a substantial emphasis on the Mediterranean Sea in recent years where 74% of the fish stock studied are suffering from overfishing.

-This crisis also offers an opportunity to gather more knowledge about the effect of reduced fishing pressure on the recovery of fish resources, thereby allowing better choices to be made for the future.
-Good data monitoring is required to achieve this, using both existing tools as well as exploring new possibilities for exchanging data and information about the consequences of the crisis.
+This crisis also offers an opportunity to gather more knowledge on the effect of reduced fisheries pressure on the recovery of fish stock, thereby allowing better choices to be made for the future.
+Good data monitoring is a requirement for research, and part of this can be done with existing instruments.
+It is also important to explore new possibilities for exchanging data and information about the consequences of the crisis.

 About this program